jaredhared/phbackup/README.md

 8. Import phback.sql into created database
 9. Edit /etc/phbackup/opt.php - add proper database credentials, edit paths etc
 10. Start the daemon: `service supervisor restart`
+11. Done!

+## Zabbix configuration

+1. If you need to monitor your PHBackup installation via Zabbix 6+, you will need to install `jq` tool at backup server.
-11. If you want Zabbix stats in file - add a line to /etc/crontab: `*/5 * * * *	root	/bin/php /path/to/your/www/zabbix.php > /tmp/phbackup.zabbix`
+2. Also, you have to add a line to /etc/crontab: `*/5 * * * *	root	/bin/php /path/to/your/www/zabbix.php > /tmp/phbackup.zabbix`
-12. Done!
+3. After that, copy zabbix/phbackup.conf to /etc/zabbix/zabbix_agent2.d and import template from PHBackup.yaml to your Zabbix server

 ## Usage
 1. Add a SSH key of backup server to the target machine and allow backup server to login as root with key-based authorization